 What is Mounjaro and how does it help with weight loss?

 First things first: what does Mounjaro do?
-It’s a weekly injection for weight loss that works by acting like two hunger hormones called GLP-1 and GIP.
+It’s a weekly injection for weight loss that hat mimics the effects of two key hormones involved in appetite and metabolism: GLP-1 and GIP.
+These hormones help regulate blood sugar, digestion, and hunger signals.

 And because it brings on these effects via the actions of two hormones rather than one, like Saxenda and Wegovy do, Mounjaro is considered the more potent medicine.